Brenocq/SensorDataFirebase/README.md

 ### Arduino <-> Raspberry
 The communication between the Arduino and the Raspberry is made through Serial too.
 This communication occurs by default using 9600 of baudrate, Serial1 for the Arduino and ttyAMA0 for the Raspberry.
 These values can be changed in the *.cpp* file for the Arduino and in the *SensorFirebasePi.py* for the Raspberry.

+The connections between the Arduino and the Raspberry is very similar to the connection between the Arduino and the NodeMCU.
+The voltage divider (two resistors) is still required.

 # Using the Arduino library
 Copy the _SensorDataFirebase-Arduino_ folder to your _Documents/Arduino/Library_ folder.<br/>
 After creating the object from the class SensorDataFirebaseArduino there are 3 main commands.<br/>
-`addSensor(String name)` -  This command is used to each sensors, the exactly same name must be used on the other commands.<br/>
+`addSensor(String name)` -  This command is used to each sensors, the exactly same name must be used on the other commands.<br/><br/>
 `updateValue(String name, float value)` - This command is used to update each sensor data.
-A maximum of 30 numbers can be sent for the library on a period of 30 minutes.<br/>
+A maximum of 30 numbers can be sent for the library on a period of 30 minutes.<br/><br/>
 `run(int hour, int minute, int second, int day, int month, int year)` - This command should be runned each minute.
 Data about the time will be sent to the other device each time and sensors data will be sent every 30 minutes.